XanaGA/CrossOver/DATA.md

 Our script for 3RScan dataset performs the following additional processing:

-- 3D-to-2D projection for 2D segmentation and stores as `gt-projection-seg.pt` for each scan.
+- 3D-to-2D projection for 2D segmentation and stores as `gt-projection-seg.npz` for each scan.

 Post running preprocessing, the data structure should look like the following: